SaOYaD123/Hyprland-Dots/.config/nvim/README.md

 - The [lazy-lock.json](./lazy-lock.json) is lazy.nvim package managers lockfile.
 - The [images](./images) directory contains the images that are showcased above.
 - The [init.lua](./init.lua) file is the starting point for the neovim configuration.
+- The [Custom](./lua/custom) directory contains custom configurations for plugins.

 </details>